davidstutz/superpixels-revisited/README.md

 **Note:** The library was tested primarily on Ubuntu 14.04, Ubuntu 16.04 and OpenCV 2.4.10 as well as OpenCV 2.4.13.
 Comments on building instructions are welcome!

-The library can be built using CMake:
+The library can be built using CMake and Boost:

     sudo apt-get install build-essential
     sudo apt-get install cmake
+    sudo apt-get install libboost-all-dev

 OpenCV can be installed using: